Tech Articles

 What is Latency?

 Latency, in the most general sense, is the time interval between stimulation to a system and its response.
-Latency impacts any system involving information or objects in flight: from sound waves traveling through the air and nerve impulses heading to the brain, to the New Horizons’ trip to Pluto and data moving over the Internet.
+Latency impacts any system involving information or objects in flight: from sound waves traveling through the air and nerve impulses heading to the brain, to a NASA trip to Pluto and data moving over the Internet.

 Data movement and latency